Configuration

 uvicorn app.main:app --reload --reload-dir app

-# Terminal 1 — API
+# Terminal 1 — API (scan execution deferred to worker)

 VEGA_SCAN_EXECUTION_MODE=external uvicorn app.main:app --reload --reload-dir app

-# Terminal 2 — worker
+# Terminal 2 — scan worker

 python scripts/run-scan-worker.py

-VEGA_ENVIRONMENT=prod \
+VEGA_ENVIRONMENT=production \

 VEGA_PERSISTENCE_BACKEND=postgres \